City Baking Guide

 Summer

-Warm kitchens can speed fermentation enough to shorten proof windows significantly.
+Warm kitchens can speed fermentation enough to shorten proof windows significantly, especially for sourdough and enriched dough.

 Fall